 Car dashboard lights explained: what shouldn’t be ignored?

-There are many different lights on a car’s dashboard and sometimes it can be tricky to know what each one of them means.
-Especially if we’re talking about the latest vehicle models that are more technologically advanced.
-We prepared a guide on car dashboard lights, which will help you to understand your vehicle better.
+There are many different lights on a car's dashboard and sometimes it can be tricky to know what each one of them means.
+Especially if we're talking about the latest vehicle models that are more technologically advanced.

-Get a report instantly.
+Get report

 What do dashboard light colors indicate?

-All the dashboard lights are classified by color into 3 different groups.
 When you know what each color means, you can understand if a dashboard light only informs about a safety system being activated or alarms about potential danger.

 • Yellow or orange warning lights provide important information, although not as critical as the red ones.
 The check engine light (CEL) or the low fuel sign are both in orange.
 You can carry on driving your vehicle, but you have to be aware that your attention is required.